robertmartin8/MolecularNotes/README.md

 ## Basic setup instructions

 1. Install [Obsidian](https://obsidian.md/) and create an Obsidian Vault (a folder to store all your notes).
-Mine is named `ObsidianVault`.
+Mine is named `ObsidianVault` and I put it in my home folder.
-2. Clone this repository into your vault (click the `Code` button, then `Download ZIP`, and copy-paste the contents into your vault)
+2. Clone this repository into your vault (on GitHub click the green `Code` button, then `Download ZIP`, and copy-paste the contents into your vault using Finder or File explorer)
 3. In Obsidian, go to Settings -> Files & Links -> Default location for new attachments -> _attachments  (make this folder if it doesn't exist).
-4. Set up templatesemplates:
+4. Set up templates:
 	1. Settings -> Core plugins -> Templates (switch on).
-	2. Settings -> Templates -> Template folder location ->. _templates.
+	2. Settings -> Templates -> Template folder location -> _templates.
 	3. (Optional) set hotkey in Settings -> Hotkeys -> Templates: Insert Template -> ⌘T
-5. Check you have the below plugins enabled
+5. Check you have the below plugins enabled: Settings -> Core Plugins
 6. (Optional) Change the colour theme to something you like!
+You can find this in Settings -> Appearance -> Themes

 ### Plugins